apache/hbase-native-client/BUILDING.md

 # Building using docker

+Go into the hbase-native-client directory and run `./bin/start-docker.sh` that will build the docker development environment and when complete will drop you into a shell on a linux vm with all the dependencies needed installed.

 To start with make sure that you have built the java project using `mvn package -DskipTests`.
 That will allow all tests to spin up a standalone hbase instance from the jar's created.

-Then go into the hbase-native-client directory and run `./bin/start-docker.sh` that will build the docker development environment and when complete will drop you into a shell on a linux vm with all the dependencies needed installed.
+*Note*: you can run the HBase Maven build outside of docker but the cached classpath used by the unit tests may not reflect the paths from within the docker container.

 # CMake